nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Enrich `go test` output

-Add colors and enriche `go test` output.
+Add colors and enrich `go test` output.
 It can be used in CI pipeline and has lots of options. — [@kyoh86](https://github.com/kyoh86)

 ```